Daniel Rempel

 Email Daniel.Rempel@prov.ca

-Specialty UNIVERSITY COLLEGE, FACULTY - FULL-TIME
+Specialty FACULTY - FULL-TIME, UNIVERSITY COLLEGE

 Daniel Rempel

-Assistant Professor of Biblical and Theological Studies (Winnipeg)
+Assistant Professor of Biblical & Theological Studies

 Dr. Rempel teaches courses in biblical and theological studies.
 His Ph.D. research was situated at the intersection of disability theology and the work of Karl Barth.
 All his work is ultimately rooted in the same concerns: how can we come to know God better, and how does that change the way we live?